GoogleCloudPlatform/ml-on-gcp/sklearn/titanic/README.md

 sudo apt-get install python-pip pip install numpy pandas sklearn scipy tensorflow
 ```
 We are not using tensorflow to train the model in this sample.
-However we will be using GFile, a python class implemented in tensorflow which unifies how we access the local and remote files.
+However we will be using *gfile*, a python class implemented in tensorflow which unifies how we access the local and remote files.

 The new instance also requires to obtain user access credentials.
 The following command will guide you through the process:
 ```